ThinkCentre Chromebox

 Photo of ThinkCentre Chromebox

 Note: The Lenovo ThinkCentre Chromebox has been discontinued and is no longer available for purchase.
-Chrome OS support ended in June 2020.
-This page is maintained for historical reference.
+Chrome OS support ended in June 2021 (see Google’s Auto Update Expiration policy for what that means for owners).
+This page is maintained for historical reference and for owners researching their existing hardware.

 The Lenovo ThinkCentre Chromebox arrived in 2015 as one of the first business-focused Chrome OS desktops.
 Its standout feature was the 1-liter “Tiny” form factor, measuring just 7 x 7.2 x 1.65 inches and weighing around 2 pounds.
 Lenovo designed this specifically for education and enterprise environments where simplified management and compact footprints matter more than raw processing power.
 What made the ThinkCentre Chromebox unique was its integration with Lenovo’s ThinkVision Tiny-in-One monitors.
 The Chromebox could slide into a dedicated slot on the back of compatible displays, essentially creating a Chrome OS all-in-one computer without the typical all-in-one limitations.